sunsingerus/site-sunsingerus/_posts/2018-02-04-how-to-archive-git-repo.md

 build.sh
 </pre>

-As we can see, archive contains repo withour .got dir.
+As we can see, archive contains repo without .git dir.

 Sometimes we'd like to have repo inside a folder.
 In this case use <code>--prefix=folder/</code>. <strong>IMPORTANT: / is important - in case it is omitted we'd have all file names prefixed with folder - not a directory</strong>
 <pre>
 git archive --format=tar.gz --prefix=v1.1/ HEAD > /tmp/2.tgz
 </pre>